KaanBlrgn/rossmann-sales-forecast/THESIS_REPORT.md

 A comprehensive feature engineering pipeline was designed that extracts 45 features from historical sales data and store metadata.
 The features span temporal patterns, lag relationships, rolling statistics, holiday effects, and store characteristics.

 An optimized ensemble model combining LightGBM and XGBoost achieves RMSPE of 0.1212, corresponding to approximately top 14-17% performance on the Kaggle benchmark.
+Hyperparameter optimization using Optuna Bayesian optimization and ensemble weight optimization using scipy contributed to this performance.
 The optimal ensemble weights of 63.6% LightGBM and 36.4% XGBoost were determined through cross-validation optimization.

 Feature importance and SHAP analysis identify promotional activity, lag features, and rolling statistics as the most influential predictors.
 These findings provide actionable insights for business decision-making.